cs50/compare50/README.md

 A `Span` represents a contiguous span of characters in a file, and has the following properties:
-- `file`: the path of the file this span is within
+- `file`: the index of the file this span is within
 - `start`: the index of the first character in the span
 - `stop`: the index one past the end of the span